tdiprima/openalex-pipeline/README.md

 The OpenAlex API doesn't have a true "get all authors" option - you specify a max number.
 For Stony Brook, there are likely 5,000-15,000 total authors in their database.

+Ran into issue.
+Use `python main.py --optimized` without `--parallel`.

 <br>